Ryangwaite/AWS-SAA-C02-Course/README.md

 - This allows for multiple versions of objects within a bucket.
 - Objects which would modify objects **generate a new version** instead.

 The latest or current version is always returned when an object version is not requested.

 When an object is deleted, AWS puts a **delete marker** on the object and hides all previous versions.
 You could delete this marker to enable the item.

 To delete an object, you must delete all the versions of that object using their version marker.

 #### 1.4.3.1.
-MFA Delete
+Multi-Factor Authentication (MFA) Delete

 Enabled within version configuration in a bucket.
 This means MFA is required to change bucket versioning state.
 MFA is required to delete versions of an object.

 In order to change a version state or delete a particular version of an object, you need to provide the serial number of your MFA token as well as the code it generates.
 These are concatenated and passed with any API calls.

 ### 1.4.4.
 S3 Performance Optimization